Wortwell Mill River Waveney |

 Last week died at Wortwell, much regretted by all who had the pleasure of her acquaintance, |

-A Commission of Bankrupt dated 24th September 1825, was announced against Robert Crytoft Harvey, of Alburgh, County of Norfolk, and edward Hill of Wortwell, Said County, Millers and Flour Merchants.
+Commission of Bankrupt dated 24 Dec.
+1825 against Robert Crytoft Harvey, of Alburgh, Co. of Norfolk, and Edward Hill, of Wortwell, said Co., Millers and Flour Merchants.
 Accounts to be audited. |

 c.1970 |